 She retired from The Royal Ballet to take up a new position at the Royal Opera House in January 2002, as Creative Director, ROH2, devising and implementing strategies for developing new art, new artists and new audiences and establishing ROH2 and the Linbury Studio Theatre as a locus for innovation, risk, creativity and collaboration.
 Over the course of the next decade, ROH2's award winning programme would attract audiences of over 250,000 to ROH, with 250 new productions and 66 world premieres; structured development programmes for associate artists in opera and dance; the ground breaking annual Deloitte Ignite festival; and performances On the Road in the North West and East regions.
 In 2008, she was appointed Creative Director of the Royal Opera House, with a broad remit including the annual Summer Big Screens and ROH Collections, the theatre's extensive archives.
 In 2012, she led on the ROH's Olympic programming, commissioning and installing Yinka Shonibare MBE's Globe Head Ballerina on the façade of the ROH, producing a gala performance for the International Olympic Committee's Opening Ceremony and developing and producing The Olympic Journey in collaboration with BP and The IOC Olympic Museum in Lausanne.

 Career history: King's College London

-In 2015, she took on a new role as Assistant Principal (London), providing leadership for the university's engagement with London - one of five strategic priorities in King's Vision to 2029 - maximising the potential of King's location in the heart of the city to create new opportunities for King's and the communities around it.
+In 2015, she took on responsibiity for developing the university's strategy for London – one of five priorities in King's Vision to 2029.
+The strategy sets out how the university will draw London into King's and King's into London, maximising the potential of its location in the heart of the capital to create new opportunities for staff, students and alumni while responding to and meeting the needs of London and Londoners.
+In 2018, she became Vice-President & Vice Principal for London.